 Leaving the training ship Worcester at the end of the Easter term, 1961, I joined the P&O, aged 17 and 6 months.

-Prior to signing indentures, one had to obtain a Discharge Book and British Seaman's ID card....
+After signing indentures, I obtained a Discharge Book and British Seaman's ID card....

-Some of us enlisted in the Royal Naval Reserve, as Midshipmen
+And enlisted in the Royal Naval Reserve, as a Midshipmen on List One

 The P&O actively encouraged its young officers to join the RNR....